Ahmed-Hattan-2285/LMS-backend/README.md

 It provides secure RESTful APIs for authentication, content management, and communication between instructors and students.

-This backend serves as the core of the LMS, connecting to a PostgreSQL database and integrating seamlessly with the React frontend.</p>
+This backend serves as the core of the CourseFlow, connecting to a PostgreSQL database and integrating seamlessly with the React frontend.</p>

 ## Repository Description
 This repository contains the backend code for the CourseFlow project, including: